opuorg/certified-kubernetes-administrator-course/help-docs/helpful-commands-and-notes.md

 - each node has kubelet as service
 - each node has kube-proxy which is a daemonset
     - it uses it's config file from a configmap.
+- create a temp container in fly to test
+  `kubectl run ngxinx --image=nginx --rm -it -- sh`